IfTrueReturnTrue/a-collection-of-algorithms/README.md

-# a-collection-of-algorithms
+# A collection of algorithms

-A collection of algorithms, written in c++.
+A few programs, experimenting with c++